-Sabudana or sago or javvarisi is widely used in India as a fasting food as it’s easier to digest, it makes a good food for babies.
-Sabudhana has more starch and no important nutrition, hence its considered as a weight gaining food for babies.
-Its also advisable to feed sabudana to babies once in a while.
-It provides instant energy to the babies to keep them active and its given to babies during diarrhea.
+Sabudana or sago or javvarisi is widely used in India as a fasting food as it’s easier to digest, it makes good food for babies.
+Sabudhana has more starch and no important nutrition; hence, it is considered as a weight gaining food for babies.
+It is also advisable to feed sabudana to babies once in a while.
+It provides instant energy to the babies to keep them active, and it is given to babies during diarrhea.

-Sabudana can be given to babies from 6 months as Sabudana water, Sabudana khichdi and Sabudana porridge.
+Sabudana can be given to babies from 6 months as Sabudana water, Sabudana khichdi, and Sabudana porridge.
 Check with your baby’s doctor before introducing sago to your baby.
 This sabudana kheer recipe is for toddlers.
-My baby love this sago kheer next to this pumpkin kheer, she loves to see the cute tiny balls in sago kheer.
+My baby loves this sago kheer next to this pumpkin kheer; she loves to see the cute tiny balls in sago kheer.
 Skip adding nuts if you’re feeding this kheer for a sick child.
 Here is how to make sabudana kheer recipe, for toddlers.

 - Sabudana/Sago - ¼ cup